JWicquart/fish_growth/README.md

 1. **Estimation of growth parameters and growth curves**.
 Growth parameters can be obtained using the variables `Agei` and `Li_sp_m` (by species across all locations) or `Li_sploc_m` (by species and location).

 2. **Estimation of length-weight relationship**.
-The relationship _W = aL^b_ (with W = weight and L = length) can be used to estimate the bodymass of a fish from its length.
-To do so the parameters _a_ and _b_ are needed and can be obtained by fitting an allometric model using measured bodymass and length of several individuals of a given species.
+The relationship _W = aL^b_ (with W = weight and L = length) can be used to estimate the weight of a fish from its length.
+To do so the parameters _a_ and _b_ are needed and can be obtained by fitting an allometric model using measured weight and length of several individuals of a given species.
 Our dataset provide such data and make it possible to estimate _a_ and _b_ parameters.
-The variables `Bodymass` and `Lcpt` can be used for that purpose.
+The variables `Weight` and `Lcpt` can be used for that purpose.